PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 <!-- prettier-ignore-end -->

 This is how a single edition will look like.
-In the dependencies we can specify packages that will be available during the runtime to the neovim.
+In the dependencies we can specify packages that will be available during the runtime to the Neovim.
 For example in the web edition there will be typescript language server, eslint_d daemon providing engine for linting, or prettier tool allowing us to format the code.